magfest/sideboard/docs/source/index.rst

 .. class:: TimeDelayQueue()

     Subclass of `Queue.Queue <http://docs.python.org/2/library/queue.html#Queue.Queue>`_ which adds an optional ``delay`` parameter to the ``put`` method which does not add the item to the queue until after the specified amount of time.
-This is used internally but is included in our public API in case it's useful to anyone else.
+This is included in our public API in case it's useful, though Sideboard itself no longer makes use of it as part of its internal implementation.

     .. method:: put(item[, block=True[, timeout=None[, delay=0]]]):